Amir Zeyada

 Amir "The Sphinx" Zeyada (born February 15, 1984) is an Egyptian-Dutch cruiserweight Muay Thai kickboxer currently fighting out of the Chakuriki Gym in Amsterdam, Netherlands, where he is trained by Thom Harinck.
 He is a former Dutch national champion who originally started fighting as a middleweight.
 Zeyada holds two notable knockout victories over the highly rated Tyrone Spong.
-He’s the former runner up for the Its Showtime 85MAX Championship.
+He’s the former runner up for the It's Showtime 85MAX Championship.

+In 2010 the Dutch rankings placed Zeyada as the number one 79kg fighter.